 - 1 tablespoon chili garlic sauce

-- Turn off the heat and stir in the coconut aminos, vinegar, sugar, chili garlic sauce, 1 tablespoon sesame seeds, salt, and black pepper.
+Turn off the heat and stir in the coconut aminos, vinegar, stevia, chili garlic sauce, 1 tablespoon sesame seeds, salt, and black pepper.

-- Transfer to a serving dish and top with the remaining 1 teaspoon sesame seeds and scallion.
+Transfer to a serving dish and top with the remaining 1 teaspoon sesame seeds, sesame oil, and scallion.

 Sweetener: You can substitute with 1 tablespoon of coconut sugar or brown sugar, or use your favorite sweetener instead.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!